 License reinstatement.
 For full license reinstatement, you must complete an educational DUI Program.
 These DUI classes range from three to nine months and cost $600 to $1200, depending on your BAC and other case factors.

 IIDs.
 First offenders basically get to choose between a 12-month restricted license (which requires an ignition interlock device (IID)) for driving to and from places like work and school or a maximum six-month IID requirement following license reinstatement.
 You’ll be responsible for paying the costs of IID installation and maintenance—typically, about $70 to $150 for installation and $60 to $80 per month for maintenance.

 Generally, a first DUI conviction in California is a misdemeanor.
 Convicted motorists face $390 to $1,000 in fines plus penalty assessments that can reach several thousand dollars or more.
 (Get a better idea of how much a first DUI will cost you.)
 And a judge can sentence a first offender to serve two days to six months in jail (though no jail is required if probation is granted).

 As a first-time offender, you will likely also be placed on probation for three to five years.
 Standard conditions of probation include requirements that you:

-The judge can impose other conditions such requiring support group or victim impact programs attendance.
+The judge can impose other conditions such as requiring support group or victim impact programs attendance.
 Violating the terms of your probation can lead to additional penalties.

 For a first DUI conviction, the judge generally must suspend your license for six months.
 However, the administrative and criminal suspension periods are allowed to overlap and the total suspension time can’t exceed the longer of the two suspensions.
 And, as explained above, most first offenders can get a restricted license, which grants limited driving privileges.